Soakuma/Soakuma/README.md

-## 👋 welcome to Soakuma's github 👋
+## 👋 Welcome to Soakuma's github 👋

 <!--
 **Soakuma/Soakuma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.